imran786asus/ecom/README.md

 ## How to run the application
 =============================
 1. Your System should have composer installed(https://getcomposer.org/)
-2. PHP Should be present in system and Version should be 8.2 or higher.
+2. PHP should be present in system and version should be 8.2 or higher.
-3. Copy .env.examplate and rename to .env
+3. Copy .env.example and rename to .env
-4. Update databse credention or keep it default
+4. Update database credentials or keep it default
 ```sh
 DB_CONNECTION=sqlite
 ```